vineetbansal/NPS-generation/snakemake/README.md

 #### Steps

-1. Install `NPS-generation` to get all the dependencies, including `snakemake`.
+1. Install `clm` to get all the dependencies, including `snakemake`.
 ```
 cd /path/to/repo
 pip install -e .